Aya-1212/Taskati_8_3/README.md

 # Flutter Project

 ## Taskati
 Stay Organized and Accomplish More with Our Task Management App.The app is your personal assistant for managing your daily tasks efficiently.
 Create, prioritize, and track your to-do list with ease.
-Create, track your to-do list with ease.

 #### Key Features:
 - Create and manage tasks: Easily add new tasks.